allaaaaan/doy-pal/docs/setup.md

 # Setup Guide

-This guide provides step-by-step instructions for setting up the Doy-Pal application, including all dependencies, environment configuration, and database setup.
+This guide provides step-by-step instructions for setting up the Doy-Pal application, including all dependencies, environment configuration, database setup, and the latest template system.

 ## Prerequisites